Cruzy22k/KSign/README.md

 ```
 systemctl --user enable --now ksign.timer
 ```
+> [!NOTE]

-(This method is more robust than cron, integrates with systemd logging, and ensures KSign runs once per day automatically.)
+> This method is more robust than cron, integrates with systemd logging, and ensures KSign runs once per day automatically.

 ----
 Both methods prevent signing the currently running kernel and keep logs in /var/log/ksign.log.
 ----
 ### Setting up a MOK Key. (if not already done.)